equitablegrowth/Playfair/README.md

 [You can try out Playfair online (loading, saving, and theming are all disabled).
 Click here.] (http://www.austinclemens.com/Playfair/playfair.html)

 Playfair is a web app for graphing data.
+It supports MANY different kinds of graphs, can be themed, and is intended to create ready-to-publish graphs with annotations.
 It was created to allow researchers at the Washington Center for Equitable Growth to assemble publication-ready graphs without having to rely on our (two person) design team.
 There are a lot of web graphing apps out there, but Equitable Growth has a fairly specific set of needs that required a unique solution.
 Playfair's major design priorities are:

 1. [Power and flexibility (ggplot2-style graphing)] (#power-and-flexibility-ggplot2-style-graphing)
 2. [Annotation and on-chart editing] (#annotation-and-on-chart-editing)